AvaloniaUI/avalonia-docs/docs/get-started/test-drive/code-with-controls.md

 - You have now used an event handler to get and set control properties at runtime.
 You could now try some of these exercises:
 - Stop showing the gridlines (easy).
-- Stop the user changing the text in the Fahrenheit input by setting the `ReadOnly` attribute (easy).
+- Stop the user changing the text in the Fahrenheit input by setting the `IsReadOnly` attribute (easy).
 - Calculate the conversion as the user types into the Celsius input (moderate).

 :::info